 - The Nikon W300.
 My favourite one.
 It is suitable for most situations I encounter when I travel, including scuba diving up to 30 metres.
 I love the quality of the macro shots I take with it.

 New Caledonia has picture-perfect beaches with never-ending white sand.
 But sometimes, you will have to walk on rocks or shells to reach the water, and you will be glad to have reef shoes to protect your feet.
-I recommend choosing shoes that dry quickly and with holes in the sole*.
-It is also more convenient and economic if they are versatile so you are comfortable wearing them for a few activities and not only when you’re in the water.
+I recommend choosing shoes that dry quickly and with holes in the soles.
+I now own Quiksilver Men’s Amphibian Plus II Aqua shoes.
+It is also more convenient and economical if they are versatile, so you are comfortable wearing them for a few activities and not only when you’re in the water.

 I doubt you’ll forget your swimming suit to go to New Caledonia, but have you thought of bringing sun protection that won’t harm the coral?